projectcontour/community/GOVERNANCE.md

 #### Maintainer Expectations

 Maintainers have the ability to merge code into the project.
-Anyone can become a Container maintainer (see "Becoming a maintainer" below.)
+Anyone is eligible to become an maintainer (see [Becoming a maintainer](#Becoming a maintainer) below.)

 As such, there are certain expectations for maintainers.
 Contour maintainers are expected to: